 - I recommend visiting the following beaches in Iraklia: Agios Georgios, Karvounolakkos, Livadi, and Alimia.
 Check out my travel blog post about Iraklia for more things to do: Iraklia Island in Greece

-- The easiest way to get hold of ferry tickets in Greece is by using Ferryhopper.
+- The easiest way to book ferry tickets in Greece for Iraklia and other islands is by using Ferryhopper.
 I think it's better that you book your Paros to Iraklia ferry tickets in advance, especially during the busiest time of summer just in case they sell out on the days you want to travel.

-- For further travel information about Iraklia, Paros and more places in Greece subscribe to my newsletter.
+- For further travel information about island hopping, Paros, Iraklia and more places in Greece subscribe to my newsletter.

 - Related blog post suggestion: Greece in June: Weather, Travel Tips and Insights From A Local